 Defending Penal Code 422 Criminal Threats Charges

 Suppose you were charged with making criminal threats related to a domestic violence incident.
-In that case, our Los Angeles criminal defense attorneys can use various strategies to obtain the best possible outcome.
+In such cases, our Los Angeles criminal defense attorneys can employ various strategies to provide you with the best possible defense and outcome.

 During the heat of the moment in a domestic violence incident, there are often many false allegations as to what exactly happened, especially on the issue of a criminal threat.

-Our lawyers could potentially argue the alleged victim was not honest with police or exaggerated the details.
-This defense strategy can provide hope in challenging the alleged threat, misunderstood, vague, and not immediate elements of the crime that the prosecutor must prove to obtain a conviction.
+Our lawyers could potentially argue that the alleged victim was not honest with the police or exaggerated the details.
+This defense strategy can provide hope in challenging the alleged threat, as well as the misunderstood, vague, and not immediately apparent elements of the crime that the prosecutor must prove to obtain a conviction.

 Further, perhaps we could argue that your intimate partner was not in fear, another factor that must be proven.
 Recall that the victim must have taken your statements as a threat and that you intended to cause them harm.